geotools/geotools/docs/user/tutorial/datastore/qa.rst

 The same steps can be taken to CSVDataStore - although it is a real trade off between the code being clear vs less typing.

-GeoServer Fork
-^^^^^^^^^^^^^^

-This is more interesting, the code was forked in order to add new abilities:

-* `org.geoserver.importer.csv <https://github.com/geoserver/geoserver/tree/master/src/extension/importer/core/src/main/java/org/geoserver/importer/csv>`_ (GitHub)

-The implementation is strictly concerned with reading content (as part of an import process) and has added a nifty CSVStrategy (with implementations for CSVAttributesOnly, CSVLatLonStrategy, CSVSpecifiedLatLngStrategy and SpecifiedWKTStrategy).

-Sounds like a sensible addition.

 Info
 ^^^^